Hjalmar Schacht: Early life and career

-Schacht was born in Tingleff, Prussia, German Empire (now in Denmark) to William Leonhard Ludwig Maximillian Schacht and Baroness Constanze Justine Sophie von Eggers, a native of Denmark.
+Schacht was born in Tingleff, Schleswig-Holstein (now in Denmark) to William Leonhard Ludwig Maximillian Schacht and Baroness Constanze Justine Sophie von Eggers, a native of Denmark and a granddaughter of the Danish-Holsteinian civil servant Christian von Eggers.
 His parents, who had spent years in the United States, originally decided on the name Horace Greeley Schacht, in honor of the American journalist Horace Greeley.
 However, they yielded to the insistence of the Schacht family grandmother, who firmly believed the child's given name should be Danish.
 After completing his Abitur at the Gelehrtenschule des Johanneums, Schacht studied medicine, philology, political science, and finance at the Universities of Munich, Leipzig, Berlin, Paris and Kiel before earning a doctorate at Kiel in 1899 – his thesis was on mercantilism.

 He joined the Dresdner Bank in 1903.
 In 1905, while on a business trip to the United States with board members of the Dresdner Bank, Schacht met the famous American banker J. P. Morgan, as well as U.S. president Theodore Roosevelt.
 He became deputy director of the Dresdner Bank from 1908 to 1915.
 He was then a board member of the German National Bank for the next seven years, until 1922, and after its merger with the Darmstädter und Nationalbank (Danatbank), a board member of the Danatbank.

 Schacht was a freemason, having joined the lodge Urania zur Unsterblichkeit in 1908.

 During the First World War, Schacht was assigned to the staff of General Karl von Lumm (1864–1930), the Banking Commissioner for German-occupied Belgium, to organize the financing of Germany's purchases in Belgium.
 He was summarily dismissed by General von Lumm when it was discovered that he had used his previous employer, the Dresdner Bank, to channel the note remittances for nearly 500 million francs of Belgian national bonds destined to pay for the requisitions.

 After Schacht's dismissal from public service, he had another brief stint at the Dresdner Bank, and then various positions at other banks.
 In 1923, Schacht applied and was rejected for the position of head of the Reichsbank, largely as a result of his dismissal from Lumm's service.

-During the German Revolution of 1918–1919 Schacht became a Vernunftrepublikaner who had reservations over the parliamentary democratic system of the new Weimar Republic but supported it anyways for pragmatic reasons.
+During the German Revolution of 1918–1919, Schacht became a Vernunftrepublikaner (a supporter of the Republic by reason rather than conviction) who had reservations over the parliamentary democratic system of the new Weimar Republic but supported it anyway for pragmatic reasons.
 He helped found the left-liberal German Democratic Party (DDP), which took a leading role in the governing Weimar Coalition.
 However, Schacht later became an ally of Gustav Stresemann, the leader of the center-right German People's Party (DVP).